timoschnepf/timoschnepf.github.io/_pages/about.md

 and Training ([BIBB](https://www.bibb.de/)) in Bonn, Germany.
 I graduated with a Master of Science in Sociology and Social Research at the University Cologne.

-I'm an applied social scientist interested in **quantitative data analysis**, causal inference, data visualisation and **computational methods**.
+I'm an applied social scientist interested in **data analysis**, causal inference, data visualisation and **computational methods**.
 I'm particularly interested in **occupational inequality** and how people perceive it.